-Your naturalization interview is one of the most important steps in applying for naturalized U.S. citizenship; but even after you've passed it, you're not quite finished with the U.S. citizenship process.
+Your naturalization interview is one of the most important steps in applying for naturalized U.S. citizenship; but even after you've passed it, you're not quite finished with the process.
 There is one crucial last step: taking the oath of allegiance to the United States and receiving your naturalization certificate.
 Although the bulk of the paperwork and interview has been completed, and you've succeeded in getting approval to go forward, you must make sure that you continue to be eligible for U.S. citizenship right up until the day of the oath ceremony.

 People have actually been turned away from the oath ceremony because they'd done something to destroy their eligibility in the weeks or months leading up to it.
 For instance, if you have been arrested or if you have traveled extensively outside of the U.S., you will need to disclose these changes to U.S. Citizenship and Immigration Services (USCIS) and you might not be eligible to naturalize.

-Therefore, it is in your best interest to stay out of trouble in the time between your interview and your oath ceremony!
+As further detailed below, it is definitely in your best interest to stay out of trouble in the time between your naturalization interview and your U.S. citizenship oath ceremony!

 Depending on where you live and the oath ceremony schedule in your district, you could be scheduled as soon as the same day you pass your interview or it could be several months before you are able to take the oath.
 The longer the wait, the higher the risk that changes in your situation might impact your continued eligibility for U.S. citizenship.

-Form N-445, Notice of Naturalization Oath Ceremony, which you will either receive at the conclusion of your interview or later in the mail, is an important document.
-It will not only list documents that you should bring to the oath ceremony, but it contains a questionnaire that you must fill out on the reverse side.
-Your answers to these questions will determine whether you are still eligible for naturalization.
+Form N-445, Notice of Naturalization Oath Ceremony, which you will either receive at the conclusion of your interview at USCIS or later by mail, is an important document.
+It will not only list things that you should bring to the oath ceremony, but it contains a questionnaire that you must fill out on the reverse side.
+Your answers to these questions will determine whether you are still eligible for naturalized citizenship.